Training Bursary FAQs

 Applications undergo assessment, shortlisting, and final selection by the Heritage Crafts judging team.
 Interviews are typically conducted via Zoom for shortlisted candidates.

-Successful applicants will often receive support from the Heritage Crafts team to develop an action plan and monitor progress.
+Successful applicants will go on to receive support from the Heritage Crafts team to develop an action plan and monitor progress.

 Can I amend my application after I have submitted it?

-No, you cannot manually amend your application after it has been submitted.
-If you need to make changes, please get in touch and we will send over a copy of your application for you to amend.
+You cannot manually amend your application after it has been submitted.
+If you need to make changes, please get in touch and we will send over a copy of your application for you to amend: [email protected]

 Can I save my application and come back to it?

-We recommend that you draft your application in a separate document and then cut and paste it into the form when you are ready to submit.
+However we strongly recommend that you draft your application in a separate document and then cut and paste your answers into the form when you are ready to submit.

 Download a copy of the questions here